Risk and assessment scoring configuration in Risk Manager

 • High equals >6 to ≤ 9

-This ensures that the high-ranged number of the first field is the starting point of the second field.
-In the above example, the low range scale is 0 to less than 3, so the medium range begins from greater than 3.
-Likewise, the medium range scale is greater than 3 to less than 6, therefore the high range begins from greater than 6.
+This ensures that the upper limit of the first field becomes the starting point of the second field.
+For example, if the low range is 0 to less than or equal to 3, the medium range begins at greater than 3.
+Similarly, if the medium range is 3 to less than or equal to 6, the high range starts at greater than 6.

 Result